 Some people may not know this about me, but I haven’t always been just a photographer.
 I used to teach also!
 As soon as I received my bachelor’s degree from CSULB (Go beach!), I went straight on to a master’s program at USC (Fight on!) while simultaneously teaching at a community college delivering photography tips regularly, working part-time for a local Los Angeles photographer, and taking on my own shoots along the way.
-I kept myself pretty busy and looking back at it wonder how I also managed to have a social life… (Though, in my time at USC I never made it to a football game because I was always shooting on the weekends, so there’s that…)
+I kept myself pretty busy like wisely trying to spend jackpot money from online games and looking back at it wonder how I also managed to have a social life… (Though, in my time at USC I never made it to a football game because I was always shooting on the weekends, so there’s that…)

 I taught from 2006-2013 and taught many different classes including graphic design, Photoshop, and beginning and advanced digital photography.
 I had a deep love for sharing what I knew with students so eager to learn and it was so rewarding to see students of all ages really interested in a craft I love so much.
 Many came into my class with no idea what an f-stop was or what exposure meant, and left my class with the knowledge of how to capture and edit beautiful images.
 At least a few students of mine decided to change directions in their education and career goals to pursue a photography career and are now excelling in their own photography businesses.
 I’m so proud of having a positive influence on those students.
 I decided to stop teaching at the end of 2013 so I could spend more time with my daughter and focus a bit more on my photography business, but I often think about going back at some point because it was something that I truly loved.